Moussaka (Gratin d'Aubergines et Viande Hachée)

 The nutritional benefits of Moussaka: a nourishing dish

-The bechamel sauce, although calorific, contributes to satiety, making moussaka a comforting and nourishing dish, ideal for family meals or special occasions.
+Despite its richness, moussaka has some notable nutritional benefits.
+Eggplant is an excellent source of fiber and antioxidants, while meat provides high-quality protein.
+As for the béchamel sauce, although calorific, it contributes to satiety, making moussaka a comforting and nourishing dish, ideal for family meals or special occasions.

 Moussaka Tasting: A Feast for the Senses